Amitchavan6322/core-java-switch-book-store-inventory-system-project/README.md

 # core-java-switch-book-store-inventory-system-project
 switch-book-inventory-system-project

-Project Overview
+#Project Overview
-The Core Java switch Booking Management Project is a basic Java application that demonstrates a booking management system.
-It utilizes object-oriented programming principles and simulates the interactions between customers, delivery agents, restaurants, and orders.
+The Core Java switch book store inventory system project is Java application that demonstrates a book store inventory system.
+It utilizes object-oriented programming principles and simulates the interactions between book, inventory, and store.

-Features
+#Features
 Manage bookings for customers and restaurants.
 Simulate delivery agent assignments.
 Order and customer management using Java models.